Mona-Klj/Electronic_Sales_Analysis_USA/README.md

 * What city sold the most product ?
 * What time should we display advertisemens to maximize the likelihood of customers buying products ?
 * What products are most often sold together?
 * What product sold the most?
-Why do you think it sold the most?
+Why do you think it sold the most ?

 To answer these questions we walk through many different pandas & matplotlib methods.
 They include :